-Uses both visual and aural cues, include warm-ups and cool-downs as well as calculate calories burned.
+Uses both visual and aural cues; calculate calories burned;

-Because you have to first download the videos on your phone, the Nike Training Club app takes a lot of space;
+Because you have to first download the videos on your phone the app takes a lot of space;

 Does Nike Training Club Work?

-I found new moves that I have never seen before, so it will also benefit intermediates and advanced levels to spice up their usual routines and surprise your muscles with different exercises which eventually will help you to avoid the so-called plateau.
+I found new moves that I have never seen before, so it will also benefit intermediates and advanced levels to spice up their usual routines and surprise your muscles with different exercises (always good for not plateauing).

-You can get expert nutrition guidance and new workout formats if you upgrade to premium, but trust me, if you’ll try this one then you’ll stick to it.
+You can get expert nutrition guidance and new workout formats if you upgrade to premium, but trust me, if you’ll try this one then you might stick to it for a while.

 Practical Suggestions if you go with the Nike Training Club:

-Start training with a personal plan that guides you, whilst adjusting to your progress, schedule and other activities.
-Do this as soon as possible because then you’ll approach it more professionally;
+Start training with a personal plan that guides you whilst adjusting to your progress, schedule and other activities.
+Do this as soon as possible because then you’ll have better results;